 Over 99% of the gases produced—including hydrogen, methane and carbon dioxide—are odourless.
 Certain foods, such as cheese, beans and eggs, contain more sulphur and so will be more likely to make your wind smelly.
 If there’s a problem somewhere in the digestive tract, food may not be broken down adequately, meaning that it starts to decompose before it’s fully processed.
 This can also result in a stronger smell.

 Most of the time, we manage to keep this bodily function discreet.
 The amount and frequency varies from person to person, but digestive problems can mean that excess flatulence gets out of control.

 Causes of Flatulence

-Occasionally, excess flatulence — or indeed, not breaking wind at all — can be linked to something more serious.
-If you are concerned about your health, you should consult your GP or healthcare professional.
+Very occasionally, excess flatulence — or indeed, not breaking wind at all — can be linked to something more serious.
+If you're concerned about your health, you should consult your GP or healthcare practitioner.